what to do when you’re tired of marketing your online business

 Self-awareness of your own threshold for burnout (not just in business, but also in your personal life) is a valuable skill because if you feel it coming you can take a step back before actually reaching burnout.
 But sometimes?
 Sometimes it’s okay if the fatigue just happens.
 Sometimes it’s okay to feel like you want to give up.
 Sometimes you have to burn out in order to reignite.

-Because you feel like you have to be available all the time, and it’s draining you?
+Do you feel like you have to be available all the time, and it’s draining you?

-Because you’re spending too much time consuming and not enough time creating?
+Are you spending too much time consuming and not enough time creating?

 Do you keep checking your Instagram DMs and emails right before bed (omg seriously stop doing that) instead of giving your brain a chance to REST?

 Marketing burnout is usually a symptom of a deeper problem: you aren’t super clear on your brand.
 When you understand your brand it’s easy to show up consistently because you’re more excited about your business!